tpierrain/NFluent/CONTRIBUTING.md

 Reported issues are assessed rapidly and fix in a timely manner if identified as important.
 Note that feedback on error messages are welcomed.
 When reporting an issue in Git, please fill all present fields.
 Quality of our response depends on your effort!

+Request for new checks:
+When you ask that we had a new assertion logic, please provide an example or a use case, it will help us understand the purpose of the check.

 ## Making Changes